pramalin/quarkus-raspberry-pi/index.md

 > The following procedure are for **bastion** station.

 - start ssh tunnel
 ```sh
     ssh -L8001:localhost:8001 pi@10.0.1.60
 ```
 - access dashboard
    http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

-   - select Token optio and copy paste the token from the section for admin-user-tonen-xxxx
+- select Token option and copy paste the token of _admin-user-tonen-xxxx_

 ## Single Node setup
 Single node ready to run VM instances are available for Kubernetes as [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and for OpenShift as [minishift](https://github.com/minishift/minishift).
 Which are useful to explore these platforms easily before trying to setup the cluster.